szabgab/perlmaven.com/sites/en/pages/set-http-headers-with-www-mechanize.md

 First we printed the HTTP status code the server set.
 It was 200 OK.

 The second part is the HTTP header the server set.
-This was shown by using the <b>dump_headers</b> method.
+This was shown by using the **dump_headers** method.

 Finally we have the content of the page that is set to the header our client sent.
 This is what we saw earlier.
 In this output you can see that the Perl module identified as "WWW-Mechanize/2.06".